hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 To `Read` and `Write` we must acquire `*Map.Lock()` and release `*Map.Unlock()`.
 This works, up to a point -- but we can do better!
 We're trying to build a _general purpose_ data store for key-value data.
-Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially with segregated memory where the memory region's slots are partitioned across independent memory slots and maybe cores?
+Global mutexes are a practical solution but you tend to encounter inefficiencies like _lock contention_ on higher values of R/W data access, especially with [segregated memory](https://www.boost.io/doc/libs/1_66_0/libs/pool/doc/html/boost_pool/pool/pooling.html) where the memory region's slots are partitioned across independently and maybe across cores?

 One way to leverage this property of partitions is sharding, if one hashmap won't work, let's scale _horizontally_, have you tried two? or perhaps sixteen or thirty two?
 Java's ConcurrentHashMap` and rust's `DashMap` are great examples of this, careful with your hashing algorithm though!